machinelearningnuremberg/DeepPipe/README.md

 ```

-### Ensemble of Pipelines for optimizing Cross Validated (CV) Acc.
+### Ensemble of Pipelines

-To optimize based on Cross Validated accuracy (less noisy optimization objective), you can use the snippet code below.
-Additionally, it is possible to ensemble the best pipelines, by using a greedy approach.
+It is possible to ensemble the best pipelines, by using a greedy approach.

 ```python